 1. The Right Posture

 Body alignment or holding the body in a neutral position is the first step to proper ergonomics.
 Whether you are sitting or standing, your body must be in a relaxed posture that does not require excessive stretching.
 Not sure what is your natural posture?
 Here is the deal:

 - Scoot the chair away from the work desk and sit comfortably, just like you sit in the car seat.

 - As you lean back, your shoulders must feel relaxed – If you feel comfortable, this is the neutral posture.

 When working while sitting, your hands, wrists, and forearms must be in line, straight, and parallel to the floor.
 Your head must be in line with your torso, facing forward.
 Standing at regular intervals is also suitable for good posture.
 Make sure you stand straight with your arms and wrists in the neutral position.

 2. Customized/ Height-Adjustable Chairs

-You spend more time with your office chair and desk then your family.
+You spend more time with your office chair than you do with your family, so make sure it’s comfortable and get a tailbone cushion.
 So, make sure you choose a good one.
 You can make adjustments if you have a modifiable chair at the workstation.
 For instance, you can adjust the height such that feet touch the floor.